 In the late 1820s, Charles went to Egypt with Jean-François Champollion, a French scholar, philologist and orientalist, known primarily for deciphering Egyptian hieroglyphs and for having found the field of Egyptology.
 Amélie accompanied her husband as far as Toulon, “where the frigate ‘l’Eglé’ was waiting to transport the savons to Alexandria.”
 While in Egypt, Charles and Champollion read many hieroglyphic texts that had never before been studied, and then Charles planned to return to France by way of Alexandria.
 However, in Alexandria, Charles discovered he had been appointed assistant-director of the archeological and proceeded to Greece where he served in the archaeological department of the Morea scientific commission and where he studied Greek monuments for four months.

 In 1849, Amélie found herself dealing with a situation that had affected Juliette years earlier.
-It began in 1815 when a Swiss-French political activist and writer on politics become enamored with Juliette.
-His name was Benjamin Constant.
-During his infatuation, he wrote Juliette about sixty passionate letters.
+It began in 1815 when Benjamin Constant, a Swiss-French political activist and writer on politics become enamored with Juliette.
+During his infatuation, he wrote her about sixty passionate letters.
 Juliette considered these letters to be of value to the French public, but she did not want them published until after her death.
-She had also become close friends with a young French poet named Louise Colet.
-Colet visited Juliette often during the last year of her life, and the two women developed a close relationship.
-In fact, the relationship became close enough that Juliette entrusted Benjamin’s letters to Colet writing:
+She had also become close friends with a young French poet named Louise Colet, who visited Juliette often during the last year of her life.
+The two women developed a close relationship.
+In fact, the relationship became close enough that Juliette entrusted Benjamin’s letters to Colet:

 “I have given to madame Louise Colet the copy of the Letters of Benjamin Constant; trusting to her to make such use of them as she shall deem most honorable to his memory: upon the condition however, that these Letters shall not be communicated or published till after my death.”

 In the meantime, Amélie who was Juliette’s legal heir, got an injunction accusing Colet of fraud and forgery and thereby preventing La Presse from publishing any more letters.
-Amélie was worried about preserving her aunt’s reputation and memory.
-Moreover, Benjamin’s family was also against the publication of the letters even though Benjamin had died years earlier on 8 December 1830.
+Amélie was worried about preserving Juliette’s reputation and memory.
+Moreover, Benjamin’s family was also against the publication of the letters even though he had died years earlier on 8 December 1830.

 A trial to determine the matter was scheduled for the last week in July 1849.
 It turned out to be a trial that had Frenchmen everywhere mesmerized.
-In fact, it became the most publicized trial of the year with one newspaper alleging:
+In fact, it became the most publicized trial of the year with the Derry Journal alleging:

 “[T]he whole political horizon is now dark with menacing clouds, it may be doubted whether the Prince-President’s progresses, or the war in Hungary, or the restoration of the Pope, have not, one and all, been thrown in to the shade, by the lawsuit respected the right to publish private letters of Benjamin Constant to Madame Recamier.”